MilesCranmer/PySR/README.md

 - [ ] Add GPU capability?
      - Not sure if possible, as binary trees are the real bottleneck.
 - [ ] Performance:
-    - [ ] Use an enum for functions instead of storing them?
+    - Use an enum for functions instead of storing them?
-    - Current most expensive operations:
-        - [ ] Calculating the loss function - there is duplicate calculations happening.
-        - [x] Declaration of the weights array every iteration
+    - Threaded recursion?
 - [ ] Idea: use gradient of equation with respect to each operator (perhaps simply add to each operator) to tell which part is the most "sensitive" to changes.
 Then, perhaps insert/delete/mutate on that part of the tree?
 - [ ] For hierarchical idea: after running some number of iterations, do a search for "most common pattern".
 Then, turn that subtree into its own operator.
 - [ ] Additional degree operators?